creationix/howtonode.org/articles/what-is-this.markdown

 The variables `name` and `age` are local to the `myModule` function, but when we call `greeter` from the global scope, it doesn't throw an error.
 This is because the `greet` function has `name` and `age` in it's lexical scope and so they're accessible as if they were local variables.
 Basically the way variable lookup works is that it goes up scope by scope looking for a variable by the requested name.

-### "`this`" Scope
+### The context of "`this`"

 In addition to the lexical scope.
-JavaScript adds another scope through the special variable "`this`".
-This variable looks and acts like any other javascript variable.
-If it's an object, you access it's properties the normal way by prefixing with "`this.`".
-The magic is that it's automatically set for you.
-In OOP terms, it's the receiver of the method you're in.
+JavaScript adds another layer of locality through the special keyword "`this`".
+This keyword looks and acts like any other javascript variable except that you can't modify it.
+It acts as a reference to the context object, and as an object, you can get to it's properties through normal dot or bracket notation.
+The magic is that the value of "`this`" changes depending on what context your executing in.
+In most cases, the context is the receiver of the message.
 For example:

     var Person = {
       name: "Tim",